Running virtual tutorial sessions in Adobe Connect

 - Royal Childrens Hospital – Tutorial sessions

-- Job Interviews – Skype is usually a better tool to aim to use given the already widespread use among the community and its overall video and audio abilities.
-Audio lag is generally better on Skype than Adobe Connect but this can also depend on network considerations.
+- Job Interviews – Zoom or Skype.
+Given the already widespread use among the community and its overall video and audio abilities.
+Audio lag is generally better on Zoom or Skype than Adobe Connect but this can also depend on network considerations.

-- Guest Lecturing – Again Skype would be the preferred option for beaming in remote speakers into a lecture theatre, especially given Skype is pre-installed in all Learning Environments managed spaces.
+- Guest Lecturing – Again Zoom or Skype would be the preferred option for beaming in remote speakers into a lecture theatre, especially given Skype is pre-installed in all Learning Environments managed spaces.

 - Ad-hoc student online groups – Many students are already using tools such as Facebook and Skype for group or chat sessions.
-Given the ‘named host’ model requires a license holder (generally an instructor) to be present for the room to be active, this doesn’t lend itself to ad-hoc student-only interaction.
-AARNet’s free Big Blue Button trial service is a reasonable alternative to Adobe Connect and is designed for ad-hoc usage where a licensed moderator does not need to be present.
+Zoom would be ideal for this as well.
+Given the Adobe Connect ‘named host’ model requires a license holder (generally an instructor) to be present for the room to be active, this doesn’t lend itself to ad-hoc student-only interaction.

 Other potential uses: